kevingeo971/Video-Compression-Using-Deep-Learning-/Eva_Compression/README.md

 `-save_codec` = boolean flag to save the compressed codec <br/>

-### Testing & Usage
+### Testing
 We have defined a few explicit tests: <br/>

 To re-train the network on a new video use the following command:  <br/>
 `>>> python Main.py -path 'test.avi' -train -verbose`

+Output would overwrite the existing model file <br/>

 To compress a video at the original resolution:   <br/>
 `>>> python Main.py -path 'test.avi' -save_compressed_path 'comp.avi'`

+Output would return a compressed video that will look like a sped-up version of the original input video. <br/>

 To test query frames for CBIR reconstruction of original video: <br/>
 `>>>python Main.py -path 'test.avi' -save_cbir_path 'cbir.avi' -cbir`

+Output would be a clip which is compiled from the relevants frames of the original video <br/>

 For recovery function the indexed frames have been hard coded for the above test to be possible.
-Within the Eva infrastructure the frame information would live as database meta data for frames and videos.
+Within the Eva infrastructure the frame information would live as database meta data for frames and videos. <br/>

-*Note: That the folders passed in the above commands need to be created and should be empty*
+*Note: That the folders passed in the above commands need to be created and should be empty* <br/>

-For any questions or concers please feel free to reach out to the authors at:
+For any questions or concers please feel free to reach out to the authors at:<br/>
 - kgeorge37@gatech.edu - Kevin George
 - mike.groff@gatech.edu - Michael Groff
 - amlk@gatech.edu - Ali Lakdawala